 Bexil Corporation (“Bexil” or the “Company”), a Maryland corporation, is a holding company primarily engaged through a wholly owned subsidiary, Bexil Advisers LLC, in investment management.
 Although the Company’s shares are quoted in the over-the-counter market, neither the shares nor the Company is registered or makes filings with the Securities and Exchange Commission (“SEC”) and, as a private company, Bexil is not obligated to provide information on its activities or financial results to the public.
 Pursuant to Maryland law, a full and complete statement of the affairs of the Company, including a balance sheet and a financial statement of operations for the most recent year ended December 31, is normally submitted at the annual meeting of stockholders, if any, and within 20 days after such meeting placed on file at the Company’s principal office.

 The Company’s subsidiaries include Bexil Advisers LLC, a 100% owned investment adviser registered under the Investment Advisers Act, and Bexil Securities LLC, a 100% owned broker/dealer registered under the Securities Exchange Act of 1934 and a member of the Financial Industry Regulatory Authority.
-Bexil Securities may engage in trading securities for its own account and act as a mutual fund underwriter or sponsor on a best efforts basis.
+Bexil Securities may act as a mutual fund underwriter or sponsor on a best efforts basis.
 Bexil Advisers acts as investment manager to Dividend and Income Fund (DNI), a closed end investment company listed on the New York Stock Exchange under the ticker symbol DNI.
 DNI is registered with the SEC under the Investment Company Act, as amended (the “Act”).

 Investors are cautioned that the fund industry along with the entire financial services sector of the economy has been rapidly changing to meet the increasing needs of investors.
 Competition for management of financial resources has increased as banks, insurance companies, and broker/dealers have introduced products and services traditionally offered by independent fund companies.
 There are also many fund groups with substantially more resources than the Company.
 While the Company's business is not seasonal, it is affected by the financial markets, which in turn, are dependent upon current and future economic conditions.